 Floating along aimlessly in the ocean isn't ideal, even for walruses, so the animals generally hook their tusks over stable ice floes to keep from drifting off.
 Since walruses have few natural predators, they don't really have to worry about being eaten while they slumber either.
 If another animal decided to make a meal of a napping walrus, the water would actually be the toothy beast's best chance of escape.

-For more on walruses and related topics, try some of the links floating around on the next page.
+For more on walruses and related topics, try some of the links floating around below.